 Hemp NZ™ took on new premises in Tauranga on the 1st January 2019.
 “We’d been looking for a dedicated food and distribution facility and the perfect property became available – it was certified organic too which was an added bonus,” says Dave.
 “We set up a cold press and began to process our own home-grown hemp seed oil straight away,” says Anne.
 “We also began construction of a dehuller to produce hemp hearts, built by a Kiwi engineer, “ adds Dave.
 “Taking on a new office meant we needed to grow our team as well,” says Anne.
 “We’re over the moon with the incredibly passionate people we have working with us, we have the BEST crew, and we couldn’t do it without them.”

 Harley’s creative skills again came to the fore for the branding of the homegrown range, ‘Kiwi Hemp’.
 “It was an intuitive and creative way to incorporate ‘Kiwi’ into the range name, as it clearly and famously represents New Zealand grown,” says Anne.
-“We now have stockists across New Zealand, and this season we’ve grown and harvested – through our hemp growers’ group – over 1200 hectares of industrial hemp in five regions.
-As of 2018, it became legal to sell hemp seed foods, such as hearts (de-shelled seeds), milk, protein bars and powders, cereals, cheeses and other foods for human consumption and we’re now supplying many food manufacturers.”
+“We now have stockists across New Zealand.
+As of 2018, it became legal to sell hemp seed foods, such as hearts (de-shelled seeds), milk, protein bars and powders, cereals, cheeses and other foods for human consumption so we’re also supplying our products to many food manufacturers.”

 Partnership - Hemp Fibre